betrusted-io/betrusted-io.github.io/betrusted-architecture.md

 2. **High Performance** The advantage of the high performance route is we get a better firmware exemplar of the final device.
-In other words, the algorithms and memory size more closely matches what would be expected from the full-custom SoC version of the chip.
+In other words, the architecture and memory size more closely matches what would be expected from the full-custom SoC version of the chip.
 Initial estimates show a Spartan7 implementation of a RISC-V CPU with 4kiB I-cache and D-cache, single-cycle multiplier, and about 128kiB of fast